prateekshukla1108/beautiful-st/README.md

 Break Free from Inefficiency
 Say goodbye to slow, cumbersome terminals that hinder your productivity.
 Our terminal emulator is designed to be the fastest and most efficient in the world, providing a seamless user experience that lets you focus on what matters most - getting work done.
-A Terminal that not Just Works but works beautifully Tired of terminals that promise the world but fail to deliver?
+A Terminal that not Just Works but works beautifully

+Tired of terminals that promise the world but fail to deliver? or that has as many bugs as there are r's in strawberry.
 This terminal emulator is built on a foundation of simplicity, stability, and ease of use.
 With features like sixel image support, XResources color integration, and beautiful font rendering, you'll wonder how you ever managed without it.

 ## What Sets it Apart